County Carlow: Industry

 Historically, Carlow was the primary producer of sugar beet in Ireland.
 The Irish Sugar Manufacturing Company was created in 1926 by Carlow businessman Edward Duggan, and was a landmark moment in the industrialisation of the nascent Irish State.
 In 1933 the plant was nationalised by the newly elected Fianna Fáil government.
 The government were pursuing a policy of autarky and recognised sugar manufacturing as a core national industry, creating a State-owned sugar company – Comhlucht Siúicre Éireann – with the Carlow plant as its headquarters.
 The plant's forced closure in 2005 due to the introduction of EU sugar quotas was highly controversial.

 Manufacturing, biosciences, retail, services and agribusiness are the county's primary economic sectors.
 Burnside Group are the largest single employer in the county, with over 800 employees at their sites in Tullow, Bagenalstown and Carlow.
 Manufacturing firm Autolaunch employ 300 people at their plant in Muine Bheag.
 Pharmaceutical giant Merck Sharp & Dohme has a vaccine manufacturing plant in Carlow, which employs 300 people, and Tirlán agribusiness has two feed mills in the county, at Carlow and Tinnahinch.
 The county is also a key supplier to the Tirlán milk pool.

 In the services and IT sector, US-based insurance firm Unum employs 150 people in Carlow town, and indigenous security firm Netwatch, headquartered in Carlow town, employs 160 people, with an additional 340 employees in the UK and USA.

 Multinational oil and gas exploration company Tullow Oil was founded in Tullow by Aidan Heavey in 1985.
-The company, which is now headquartered in London, is listed on the Irish Stock Exchange and recorded a revenue of just under €1.6 billion in 2019.
+The company, which is now headquartered in London, is listed on the Irish Stock Exchange and recorded a revenue of just over €1.6 billion in 2023.